Voter Registration

 How to Vote by Mail

-Any registered voter can vote by mail in California.
+Each active registered voter will receive a vote-by-mail ballot, allowing them to vote safely and conveniently.
 Fill out the vote-by-mail ballot application in your county Voter Information Guide, find one at www.sos.ca.gov/elections/voter-registration/vote-mail, or contact your county elections office.
-To ensure your voted ballot is delivered by the deadline, your voted ballot must be postmarked on or before Election Day and received by your county elections office no later than March 12, 2024, seven days after Election Day.
+To ensure your ballot is postmarked by Election Day make sure to mail it at least five days before Election Day, November 3, 2026.
+If mailing on Election Day, get a hand-stamped postmark from a postal employee inside a United States Post Office.
 You may also deliver your voted ballot to your county elections office, a ballot drop-off location, or any polling place before 8 p.m. on Election Day.

 Is Your Voter Registration Up To Date?